finn-no/node-docker/README.md

 Secrets located in the file system (e.g., mounted by Kubernetes) are available in the environment of the Node process if all of these requirements are met:

 - The default `CMD` is used
-- The environment variable `FIAAS_ENVIRONMENT` is set
+- The environment variable `FIAAS_ENVIRONMENT` is set (we then assume to be deployed by [fiaas-deploy-daemon](https://github.com/fiaas/fiaas-deploy-daemon/blob/master/docs/operator_guide.md#environment))
 - The secrets directory (set using `$SECRETS_DIR`, which defaults to `/var/run/secrets/fiaas`) exists and is nonempty

 The names of the secrets (i.e., files) are then converted from `lower-kebab-case` to `UPPER_SNAKE_CASE` and prefixed with `SECRET_`.
 Finally, the secrets are `export`ed into the environment as `SECRET_<YOUR_SECRET_NAME>=<secret file content>`.